1972 through 1973

 3-16-73 audience tapes and mixes

-Happiness is a Warm Gun (Empress Valley), Lead Poisoning (Cobra), Matrix Leded (Tarantura2000), Night At the Opera (Electric Magic), Remains of the Holy (Cashmere), Vienna 1973 (TDOLZ), Wrench In the Works (Cobra & Wendy Records), & Zig Zag Zep (Tarantura)
+Happiness is a Warm Gun (Empress Valley), Goodnight Vienna (Moonchild), Lead Poisoning (Cobra), Matrix Leded (Tarantura2000), Night At the Opera (Electric Magic), Remains of the Holy (Cashmere), Vienna 1973 (TDOLZ & no label, 4cd), Very Nice Night (Eat A Peach), Wrench In the Works (Cobra & Wendy), & Zig Zag Zep (Tarantura)

 A total of three different audience sources have surfaced from this show.

 The first audience source is used on Tarantura.
-There is no introduction, the first few seconds of Rock and Roll are missing, and misses most of Whole Lotta Love.
+It's missing the 20 second introduction, the first few seconds of Rock and Roll, and misses most of Whole Lotta Love.

 The second source is used in full on Cobra's first release of this show, Lead Poisoning.